 - Identification and assessment of ED properties for human health and environment: evaluation of all available data

 - Assembly of the lines of evidence, evaluation of completeness of data

-- Mode of Action Analysis – assessing the biological plausible link between observed effects and ED activity
+- Mode of Action Analysis – assessing the biological plausible link between observed effects and endocrine activity

-- Regulatory consequences for applicants and overall implications on dossier preparation for biocides and agrochemicalscrop protection products: Derogations human health/environment
+- Regulatory consequences for applicants and overall implications on dossier preparation for biocides and crop protection products: Derogations human health/environment